-In a large skillet heat oil or butter over medium-high heat.
+For four side-dish servings, start with about 8 ounces (3 cups) sliced mushrooms and 2 Tbsp. oil or butter.
+To sauté mushrooms, heat oil or butter over medium-high heat in a large skillet ($25, Target).
 When the oil or melted butter is hot, add the mushrooms.
 You should hear a sizzle.
-If the fat isn't hot enough, the mushrooms will start to water out and steam instead of saute.
-Cook the mushrooms for 4 to 5 minutes or until tender and lightly browned, stirring occasionally with a heatproof spatula or wooden spoon.
+If the fat isn't hot enough, the mushrooms will start to water out and steam instead of sautéing.
+Cook the mushrooms 4 to 5 minutes or until they're tender and lightly browned.
+For even cooking, stir mushrooms occasionally with a heatproof spatula ($11, Crate & Barrel) or wooden spoon.

-Tip: Make sure not to crowd the mushrooms in the pan.
-This causes the mushrooms to water out and steam instead of saute.
+Test Kitchen Tip: Make sure not to crowd the mushrooms in the pan or they'll steam instead of sautéing.
 A single layer with space between the mushrooms is ideal.
 Be sure the pan you're cooking in is large enough.